-During the Second World War, more than 2,000 Coastal Forces boats were commissioned for service.* However, these little ships were not built to last.
+During the Second World War, nearly 2,000 Coastal Forces boats were commissioned for service.* However, these little ships were not built to last.
 Built of wood, they were designed to serve a purpose for the duration of the war, with little thought as to the aftermath.
 Although later in the war many boats were built with a view to selling them for civilian service at the cessation of hostilities (the Royal Army Service Corps River Class fast motor boats, built by British Power Boat, and the MFVs, literally designed as motor fishing vessels being typical examples), the MTBs and MGBs were primarily designed as boats of war.

 Hundreds were lost between 1939 and 1945, as a result of enemy action or the hazards of the sea.
 At the cessation of hostilities the vast majority of the remainder were sold, returned to the US or broken up.
 This article in Dorset Life shows the fate of many of them.